Neale Silva scholarship for Chilean studentsHistory

 In addition, the Committee will consider favorably candidates from Chilean institutions with which the UW has formal or informal cooperative agreements in order to promote the University's international mission.
 The Committee will recognize the intent of Eduardo Neale Silva to support students who would not otherwise be able to study at UW, but it will also attempt to increase the number of participants by providing partial support to qualified candidates who have other sources of partial support.
 Furthermore, it will strive to maintain a balance among various fields of study.

-Please print and complete the Application Cover Sheet (available in PDF or Word) and return it to UW-Madison College of Engineering International Engineering Studies & Programs along with the other requirements of the application.
+Please complete the application and return it to UW-Madison College of Engineering International Engineering Studies & Programs along with the other requirements of the application.
 All documents in Spanish must be accompanied by an English translation.

 If you intend to study at UW-Madison as a non-degree student for one or two semesters, please submit your application materials, and we will direct you to an online application form if you are awarded a Neale Silva Scholarship.